-Statutorily, Farmer Mac is part of the Farm Credit System (FCS) and is codified in the Farm Credit Act of 1971 (12 U.S.C. §2279aa; see CRS Report RS21278, Farm Credit System).
+Statutorily, Farmer Mac is codified in the Farm Credit Act of 1971 (12 U.S.C. §2279aa) with the Farm Credit System (FCS; see CRS Report RS21278, Farm Credit System).
 Financially and corporately, however, Farmer Mac is a separate entity from the FCS.
 Each has no liability for any of the others' debt.
 Administratively, Farmer Mac and the FCS have the same federal regulator-the Farm Credit Administration (see CRS In Focus IF10767, Farm Credit Administration and Its Board Members).